1955 Alabama Crimson Tide football team: Mississippi State

 On homecoming in Tuscaloosa, the Crimson Tide were defeated for the second consecutive year by the Mississippi State Maroons 26–7 at Denny Stadium.
 The first State touchdown was set up after the Maroons recovered a fumble at their 37-yard line.
 Bill Stanton scored on a one-yard run five plays later to give State a 6–0 lead.
 In the second quarter, William Morgan scored on a nine-yard run for the Maroons, but Alabama answered with a one-yard Clay Walls touchdown run to make the halftime score 13–7.
 State then pulled away in the second half to win 26–7 after 14-yard Morgan run in the third and on a 27-yard Stanton pass to Morgan in the fourth.
-The loss brought Alabama's all-time record against Mississippi State to 28–9–3.